 Is Guinness keto friendly?

 The kind of beer you add to your stew is totally up to you, but I love the taste of Guinness – on its own or in stew.
-One whole 14.9 ounce can has just over 9g of carbs (not bad!).
-Spread over 6 servings, that’s a tad bit over 1g net carb per serving, which is very little and still fits in to a keto lifestyle.
+One whole 14.9 ounce can has just under 12g of carbs (not bad!).
+Spread over 6 servings, it adds just under 2g net carbs per serving, which is very little and still fits in to a keto lifestyle.

 Feel free to add a smaller amount of beer or opt for a more keto-friendly, low carb beer.
 You can also replace the beer with a cup or two of red wine.
+Keep in mind that 5 ounces of red wine has approximately 4g net carbs.
 I haven’t tried these substitutions – if you do, please let me know how you like it!

 Guinness FAQ